 This puts a fresh focus on already familiar questions in the ethical debate on access to the human genome.
 Especially interventions in the human germline and their effects on future descendants are highly controversial.
 The hope of using genetic modifications to alleviate, cure or even prevent serious diseases is not only contrasted with safety risks, but also with concerns about the extension of such applications to areas that blur the line between therapy, prevention and enhancement.
 Therefore, interventions in the germline are still prohibited in Germany today.

-With its annual meeting, the German Ethics Council wishes to contribute to the clarification of the scientific, medical, legal and ethical state of affairs and discuss the following questions in particular:
+With its Annual Meeting, the German Ethics Council wished to contribute to the clarification of the scientific, medical, legal and ethical state of affairs and discussed the following questions in particular:

 - Should interventions in the germline of the human embryo remain prohibited, should they be allowed or are they even necessary?